Who is the Little Shop of Physics? We are dedicated group of teachers, students and volunteers. Here are some of the faces of LSOP.

 Eric Paricio

-Intern and Future Science/Music Teacher
+Former Intern and Science/Music Teacher

 Eric graduated with his B.A. in Vocal Music (’20) with minors in Physics and Math, and M.Ed. in Secondary Science Education (’21).
 He now teaches Physics and Chemistry at Cherokee Trail High School in Aurora, CO.
 “I love showing kids amazing physics and watching their faces when they see things from their everyday life, like slinkies, nails, radios, and light, behave in ways they would never expect.
 They learn to understand the world through more than their intuition, and are curious about everything around them in a new way.”